 13 The Western Australian Land Authority Amendment Act 2004 s.
 18(2) is a transitional provision of no futher effect.

-14 As at the date on which this reprint was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
+14 On the date as at which this compilation was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
 72 had not come into operation.
 It reads as follows:

 72. Western Australian Land Authority Act 1992 amended